 My mother was right.
 She said, if I was able to accept that kind of behavior, then what else could I not accept next time?
 We were not even married and we didn’t have a child.
 I practically didn’t have much reason to cling on to him.
 She asked me why did I even have this feeling that I needed him so much?

 Then I heard myself talking to myself these exact words,

-I felt its raw truth inside me.
+I felt its raw truth all over my body.
 I could even remember how it tasted like, how it sounded like, how its breath felt like in my chest, in my ears, in my mind.
 I called him and broke up with him in an instant.
-He completely didn’t expect it (like he didn’t expect I would knew that he cheated on me).
-In exchange for the love I shared with him, that was the kind of treatment he gave me in return (cheating, manipulating, lying for I couldn’t even say how long or how many times or if there really was a time in which he was being true to me).
+I thought, in exchange of the love I shared with him, that was the kind of treatment he gave me in return (cheating, manipulating, lying for I couldn’t even say how long or how many times or if there really was a time when he was telling the truth).

 I realized then, perhaps, that was how abuses kept on happening.

 If we don’t have boundaries or if we keep on transgressing our own boundaries, we could keep on giving excuses for our abuser’s actions, we could keep on twisting the truth ourselves.